openrewrite/rewrite-docs/docs/running-recipes/customize-recipe.md

 ### Step 1: Navigate to the Moderne Recipe Builder

-Open up the [Moderne Platform](https://app.moderne.io/marketplace), sign in, and navigate to the [Modere Recipe Builder](https://app.moderne.io/builder).
+Open up the [Moderne Platform](https://app.moderne.io/marketplace), sign in, and navigate to the [Moderne Recipe Builder](https://app.moderne.io/builder).

 ### Step 2: Create a new recipe